When is a weirdness to food more than fussy eating?

 But there is another “condition” that could influence your child’s behaviour towards food – [simple_tooltip content=’the fear of eating new or unfamiliar foods’]Neophobia[/simple_tooltip]

-Autistic children do often struggle with food.
-If there is any suspicion that where might be a problem it is best to speak to your child’s doctor.
+Autistic children does often struggle with food.
+If there is any suspicion that there might be a problem it is best to speak to your child’s doctor.

 We have an appointment in the new year, we will keep you posted.